mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 });
 ```

-So this is what I want you to pay attention to here, in this implementation, we don't have those 'if (?)' blocks.
-We define new route, like calling 'app.get', and with this structure, as our application grows, we can move some of these routes to different files.
-For example, we can move all the routes related to courses to a separate file, like 'courses.js'.
-So Express gives our application a skeleton, a structure.

-> So this is what I want you to pay attention to here, in this implementation, we don't have those 'if (?)' blocks.
-We define new route, like calling 'app.get', and with this structure, as our application grows, we can move some of these routes to different files.
-For example, we can move all the routes related to courses to a separate file, like 'courses.js'.
-So Express gives our application a skeleton, a structure.
+So this is what I want you to pay attention to here, in this implementation, we don't have those *if (?)* blocks.
+We define new route, like calling *app.get*, and with this structure, as our application grows, we can move some of these routes to different files.
+For example, we can move all the routes related to courses to a separate file, like *courses.js*.
+So *Express* gives our application a skeleton, a structure.